COVID-19 Safety Plan

 We are requiring all adults and students to wear face coverings while at school to prevent the spread of infection.
 This includes family members and caregivers dropping off or picking up students.
 We also ask all members of our community to wear face coverings in public per the See . for more information.

 - Face coverings or masks must cover both the nose and mouth at all times.
-Watch this video on proper mask usage.
+Watch on proper mask usage.

-- The school encourages the use of two or three-layer cotton masks.
+- The school strongly encourages the use of medical grade surgical masks, KF94, KN95, or two-or-three-layer cotton masks.

 - Students who are unable to wear a mask because of documented medical contraindications are encouraged to continue with distance learning.
 If they attend school, they will be seated six feet from other students.